 Step 4.
 Apply online

-Once you've compared your credit card options, confirmed you meet the eligibility criteria and organised the necessary documents, you can select the 'Go to Site' button to begin your secure online application.
+Once you've compared your credit card options, confirmed you meet the eligibility criteria and organised the necessary documents, you can click on the "Go to Site" button to begin your secure online application.
 This should only take around 10 to 15 minutes if you have all of the relevant details handy.
 Once you've submitted your application, you should receive your response within 60 seconds.
-You'll either be approved, rejected or, if the bank needs to investigate a detail of your application in further detail, left pending.
+You'll either be approved, rejected or contacted by the bank for further details.

 Instant approval credit cards are an easy way to apply for a credit card online and get your credit card sooner.
 As instant approval credit cards still require you to meet the relevant eligibility requirements, it's important to compare your options and prepare your application before submitting it to improve your chances of approval.